nestordemeure/nestordemeure.github.io/content/cooking/technique/melting_chocolate.md

 ## Ingredients:

 * chocolate to melt
-* a tablespoon of water (you need some water to prevent dry burning but too much will deteriorate the end result)
+* a tablespoon of water (you need some water to prevent dry burning but too much will deteriorate the result)
 * if the recipe calls for melted butter, adding cream or milk, you can replace the water with one of those in the quantities required by the recipe

 ## Technique: